pinobatch/hello-world/Xubuntu_setup.md

 * In Window Manager Tweaks, change the key used to grab windows to Super, so as not to interfere with GIMP's use of Alt.

+To set the font in Qt 4 applications, open `.config/Trolltech.conf`, and under `[Qt]`, change or add the following:

+    font="Jester,9,-1,5,50,0,0,0,0,0"

 Other fonts to download include Wasted Collection, Comic Neue, and Patrick Hand.